xiaogouxo/PyIDM/readme.md

 # Run pyIDM:
 You have 2 options to run pyIDM on your operating system:
-1- ## Binary executable:
+1. **Binary executable**:
 currently binary build is available only for windows [here](https://github.com/pyIDM/pyIDM/releases/latest).

-2- ## run from open source:
+2. **run from the source**:
-pyIDM is a python app. sot it can run on any platform that can run python, To run from open source, you have to have a python installed, supported python versions is 3.6, 3.7, and 3.8, then download or clone this repository, and run pyIDM.py (it will install the other required python packages automatically if missing) additionally you have to install 'ffmpeg' for merging audio with youtube DASH videos if pyIDM failed to install required packages, you should install it manually, refer to "Dependencies" section below.
+pyIDM is a python app. so, it can run on any platform that can run python, To run from source, you have to have a python installed, "supported python versions is 3.6, 3.7, and 3.8", then download or clone this repository, and run pyIDM.py (it will install the other required python packages automatically if missing) additionally you have to install 'ffmpeg' for merging audio with youtube DASH videos if pyIDM failed to install required packages, you should install it manually, refer to "Dependencies" section below.

+---

 # Dependencies:
 below are the requirements to run from source: